noflowpls/CTF-Writeup/umassdining/readme.md

 So, Submit it on essay path in `/register` and wait 3 seconds and auth cookie have arrived to our ngrok server.

 # Takeaway
-If you are doing xss on site, pay attention to all js files of it and also console if your friend.
+If you are doing xss on site, pay attention to all js files of it and also console is your friend.

 `syntax` is really weird and browser is strange all time :)